Data Linkage Analysis¶

 |

-Configured links support three opening methods: [Open in New Tab], [Open in Current Tab], and [Open in Side Panel].
+Configured links support three opening methods: [Open in New Tab], [Open in Current Tab], and [Open in Sidebar].

-Next, using the [Web Application Overview] dashboard as an example, we'll demonstrate how to perform correlated data queries through chart links.
+Next, take the [Web Application Overview] dashboard as an example to demonstrate how to perform data association queries through chart links.

-As shown below, the view variables select a specific application
+As shown in the figure below, view variables have selected a certain application

 and environment

-, revealing 2 error records.
-Next, we locate these 2 errors:
+, discovering a total of 2 error data points.
+Next, we find these 2 errors:

-Click the chart to open the dropdown menu and select Link > Go to Error Explorer.
-This opens the corresponding Explorer page with the query time range and all filtering conditions applied, locating the 2 error records.
-Thus, one-click correlated queries are achieved, allowing you to examine error details and identify causes.
+Click the chart to bring up the dropdown menu, choose Link > Go to Error Explorer.
+This will open the corresponding Explorer page, passing along the query time range and all filtering conditions, locating these 2 error records.
+Thus, we achieve one-click associated queries.
+Next, you can view the details of these errors to find the cause of the errors.

 User Scenario Example

-Create a monitor to detect whether a service experiences 5xx errors.
-Upon detection, immediately trigger an alert notification and quickly find and troubleshoot these errors.
+Create a monitor to detect whether the service generates 5xx errors.
+As soon as errors are detected, generate alert notifications and quickly identify and troubleshoot these errors.

 1. Configuring Links in Monitors¶

-1) Create an APM Metric Detection monitor and configure the Detection Metrics
+1) Create an Application Performance Metric Detection monitor, configuring the Detection Metric

 and Trigger Conditions

-2) Insert the necessary jump links into the Event Content, using Markdown syntax for text content.
-Based on the user scenario, when a service encounters a 5xx error, triggering an alert, the inserted link jumps to the [Trace Explorer] and filters out erroneous traces.
+2) Insert the necessary link into the Event Content, where the entered text content should use Markdown syntax.
+According to the user scenario mentioned above, when a service encounters 5xx errors, it triggers an alert.
+Therefore, the inserted link navigates to the [Trace Explorer] and filters out erroneous traces.

 -